 Each ISGP conference includes presentations, dialogues, critical debates, and caucuses on science and technology topics identified by governmental and societal leaders as having high priority in informing, formulating, and/or implementing both current and future policies.

-ISGP’s conference format generally encourages candid discussions and constructive policy caucuses in order to identify areas of consensus and actionable next steps.
-ISGP conferences often are convened in a not-for-attribution (Chatham House Rule) environment.
+ISGP’s conference format generally encourages candid debates and constructive caucus discussions in order to identify evidence based options and real world opportunities.
+ISGP conferences often focus on identifying areas of consensus and actionable next steps.
+Many ISGP conferences are convened in a not-for-attribution (Chatham House Rule) environment.

 The ISGP espouses no opinions or views on any of the issues addressed at its conferences.
 The ISGP takes no advocacy positions.
 The papers, views, areas of consensus, and actionable next steps emerging from ISGP conferences are those of the participants.